openfl/OpenFLDevelopersGuide/filtering-display-objects/available-display-filters.md

 The following example loads an external image and applies a bevel filter to it.

-import flash.display.*;
+import openfl.display.*;

-import flash.filters.BevelFilter;
+import openfl.filters.BevelFilter;

-import flash.filters.BitmapFilterQuality; import flash.filters.BitmapFilterType; import flash.net.URLRequest;
+import openfl.filters.BitmapFilterQuality; import openfl.filters.BitmapFilterType; import openfl.net.URLRequest;

 // Load an image onto the Stage.